lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

   // {String} [static|image|content]
   cacheKey = resourceType;
+  // ... now do something
 }
 ```

-For organization, I want to stick different kinds of things into different caches.
+For organization, I want to stick different kinds of resources into different caches.
 That allows me to manage those caches later.
 These cache key `String`s are arbitrary—you can call your caches whatever you like; the cache API doesn't have opinions.

 #### 2. Respond to the fetch

-The next thing for `onFetch` to do is to execute the appropriate strategy for the asset and `respondTo` the `fetch` event with an intelligent `Response`.
+The next thing for `onFetch` to do is to `respondTo` the `fetch` event with an intelligent `Response`.

 ```
 function onFetch (event, opts) {